theNewDynamic/oregonsadventurecoast.com/content/blog/2017-10-03-new-coos-art-museum-exhibit-features-all-things-salmon.md

 ---
 title: New Coos Art Museum exhibit features "All Things Salmon"
-date: 2017-10-03T16:29:29.000Z
+date: 2017-10-03T16:29:29.000+00:00
-description: >+
-  The Coos Art Museum has announced their upcoming exhibition of contemporary art, All Things Salmon, will open October 13th.
-The exhibition highlights the significance and influence salmon has had on society and culture throughout history.
+description: "The Coos Art Museum has announced their upcoming exhibition of contemporary art, All Things Salmon, will open October 13th.
+The exhibition highlights the significance and influence salmon has had on society and culture throughout history.\n\n"
 tags:
 - Coos Bay History Museum
 - Coos County Historical Society
 - Coos County History
 - Coos History Museum
 - Coos History Museum & Maritime Collections
 - Coos Maritime Collections
 - Front Street
 - Oregon Coast History Museum
 - South Coast Museum
 categories:
 - Miscellaneous
-image: /img/10-03-17-coos-art-museum-all-things-salmon.jpg
+image: "/img/10-03-17-coos-art-museum-all-things-salmon.jpg"
+warning: true

 ---
 The<a href="https://www.coosart.org/"> Coos Art Museum</a> has announced their upcoming exhibition of contemporary art, <em>All Things Salmon</em>, will open October 13th.
 The exhibition highlights the significance and influence salmon has had on society and culture throughout history.